 Jump to section

 Think back to the leaders who have most inspired you.
 What were the qualities that made them so inspiring?
-It’s quite likely that ‘authenticity’ is high up on that list.
-The Cambridge English Dictionary defines authenticity as:
+It’s quite likely that authenticity is high up on that list.

-Let’s back up for a second, because authentic leadership isn’t a new concept.
+Let’s back up for a second.
+Authentic leadership isn’t a new concept.

-Despite its stately age, authentic leadership as a leadership style is still in its theological-adolescence.
-Even though researchers are beginning to converge on points of agreement, there are still different definitions floating around.
+Despite its stately age, authentic leadership as a leadership style is still in its theological adolescence.
+Researchers are beginning to converge on points of agreement.
+But there are still different definitions floating around.
 So, if you are a bit confused, you are in good company — even the scientists aren’t in agreement!

-A widely quoted definition by Avolio et al defines it as follows:
+A widely quoted authentic leadership definition describes it as follows:

-“Authentic leadership is a style of leadership that focuses on transparent and ethical leader behavior and encourages open sharing of information needed to make decisions while accepting followers’ inputs” 1.
+“Authentic leadership is a style of leadership that focuses on transparent and ethical leader behavior and encourages open sharing of information needed to make decisions while accepting followers’ inputs.”

-The experts seem to agree that authentic leadership is about being you and making room for others, too — with a healthy dose of common sense and some ethics thrown in for good measure.
+The experts seem to agree that authentic leadership is about being you and making room for others, too.
+It includes a healthy dose of common sense and some ethics thrown in for good measure.

 When an inconsistency pops up, a cascade of physiological and psychological processes unfold.
 Most interpret this as the flashing red light on the dashboard of our consciousness labeled ‘suspicion.’